 Showing month-to-date calculations to the current date (i.e. today) in Power BI is a common problem that I see all the time.
 The same goes with quarter- t- date and year-to-date.
 I’ve been asked this on the Enterprise DNA Support Forum quite a lot so it’s timely to create a tutorial around how to solve it.
+You may watch the full video of this tutorial at the bottom of this blog.

 In this tutorial, I’m going to show how you can solve this quite easily using DAX formulas.